Chaminade University of Honolulu: Academics

-Chaminade's undergraduate program offers hands-on learning in a traditional classroom setting.
-Notable programs in the day program include forensic sciences, criminology and criminal justice, biology/pre-medicine and nursing.

-The Nursing Program welcomed its first class of students at the start of the Fall 2010 semester.
-The Nursing Program was approved by the Hawai'i State Board of Nursing in March 2010.
-Named the Sallie Y. Miyawaki School of Nursing, Chaminade's four-year program provides a contemporary curriculum characterized by sophisticated, simulated patient care experiences, informatics, genomics and cultural competency.
+Chaminade has 5 schools: Natural Sciences and Mathematics; Business and Communication; Humanities, Arts, and Design; Education and Behavioral Science; and Nursing.
+Across the schools, there are 25 day undergraduate majors, 36 minors, 14 certificates, 6 associate degrees, 19 online degrees, 6 master degrees, and 5 doctoral degrees.

 The Adult Evening and Online Program (AEOP) offers accelerated courses for non-traditional students who wish to take classes in the evening and online.
-Programs offered through AEOP include: Management, Criminology and Criminal Justice, Early Childhood Education, and Psychology.

-Chaminade offers six graduate degree programs: Master of Business Administration (MBA), Master of Education (MED), Master of Pastoral Theology (MPT), Master of Science in Criminal Justice Administration (MSCJA), Master of Science in Counseling Psychology (MSCP), and Master of Science in Forensic Sciences (MSFS).

-Chaminade University's Business program is among the top in the Pacific.
-They offer MBAs in management, accounting, not for profit and public sector.
-The school also houses the Hogan Entrepreneurial Program, which is the leading program for top business thinkers in the state of Hawaii.

 Chaminade University of Honolulu Montessori Teacher Education Program is accredited by Montessori Accreditation Council for Teacher Education (MACTE) and affiliated with American Montessori Society (AMS).

 Athletics

 Chaminade University of Honolulu competes in the National Collegiate Athletic Association (NCAA) Division II as a member of the Pacific West Conference, a nine-member athletic conference with members located in California, Hawaii, and Utah.
 Chaminade University fields teams in baseball, basketball, cross country, golf for men, softball, tennis, and volleyball for women.
-In the fall of 2006 men's and women's soccer were added for the first time as well as women's basketball.
+In the fall of 2006, men's and women's soccer were added, as well as women's basketball.
 Chaminade University of Honolulu's team name is the "Silverswords," a reference to a Hawaiian plant prized for its beauty and ability to withstand harsh conditions.

+One of the most notable victories in Chaminade University’s athletic history occurred in basketball.
+The university’s basketball team, the Silverswords, defeated the top-ranked Virginia Cavaliers 77–72 in 1982.
+This historic upset is widely regarded as one of the greatest in college basketball.

+Chaminade also hosts the annual Maui Invitational basketball tournament, which began in 1984, partly as a result of the Silverswords' historic 1982 victory over Virginia.

 Student life

 Diversity

-Chaminade's student body is 66% Asian/Pacific Islander, 18% White, 6% Hispanic, 4% Black, 2% Non-Resident Alien, and 0.7% American Indian/Alaska Native.
-Additionally, Chaminade University is a Native Hawaiian Serving Institution, offering a Native Hawaiian emphasis of study in the Behavioral Studies Program, Native Hawaiian culture resources, and scholarships for students of Native Hawaiian ancestry.
+In 2010, Chaminade's student body was 66% Asian/Pacific Islander, 18% White, 6% Hispanic, 4% Black, 2% non-resident alien, and 0.7% American Indian/Alaska Native.

+Chaminade University is a Native Hawaiian Serving Institution, offering a Native Hawaiian emphasis of study in the Behavioral Studies Program, Native Hawaiian culture resources, and scholarships for students of Native Hawaiian ancestry.